-The main responsibility of the European Union agricultural policy is to protect consumer’s health in the agricultural and food chain at every stage of the food production process – from breeding to transportation, slaughtering, packing, and consumption.
-Its assumptions base on three key pillars:
+The main objective of the European Union’s agricultural policy is to protect consumer health at all stages of production in the agri-food chain – from farming, to transport and slaughter, to packing and consumption.
+Its principles are based on 3 key pillars:

-- ensuring high level of animal health and welfare and plant protection;
+- ensuring a high level of protection of animal health and welfare and crop protection;

 - ensuring provision of accurate and transparent information to consumers, among others, with regard to food origin, composition and storage conditions;

 In terms of practical implementation of these assumptions, the European poultry sector is governed by extremely strict rules based on the requirements of the EU agricultural policy and other integrated provisions which constitute part of additional systems promoting standardisation of high quality and safety standards.
 One of the key elements that ensure full transparency of the EU production chain is a mandatory poultry identification system and continuous supervision exercised by veterinary services, which guarantee an adequate level of supervision over animal products from the time eggs are laid.